energywebfoundation/elia-evmi-dashboard/README.md

 # Elia PoC

-Scripts and infrastructure config for Flex, OCN components used in the Elia PoC.
+Scripts and infrastructure config for Flex, OCN components used in the Elia Electric Vehicle Market Integration Dashboard.

 ## Maintainer
 - Adam Staveley (`@adamstaveley`)